deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt6-operation-nova-hound.md

 operating theatre.
 There was nothing to be done for it, at least not that was available on the ship.

 He barely paid attention.
-He was watching the Nova Hounds.
+He was watching the NOVA HOUNDs.

 Once out of the shuttle, they had been attended to by technicians, who helped them remove the outer layer of their suits, revealing a variety